xymaxim/ytpb/docs/cookbook.rst

 ***************************

 Initially, and currently, Ytpb was not focused on long stream archiving.
-While the basic retry mechanism exists for failed requests, there is no support for resumable downloading at this time.
+While the basic retry mechanism exists for failed requests (see :class:`~ytpb.playback.PlaybackSession`), there is no support for resumable downloading at this time.
 As an alternative, we can use the `cURL`_ program to download segments.

 .. _cURL: https://curl.se/